 The number of motorcycle registrations in the state of Connecticut is nearly 100,000, meaning that there are tens of thousands of motorcyclists who could potentially be on the road, riding throughout the state.
 And with Connecticut’s many scenic areas that are ideal for motorcyclists, it is easy to understand why people enjoy taking to the open road.

 But regardless of how safe a motorcyclist is, riding a motorcycle is dangerous.
-To be sure, in 2014 alone there were more than 1,200 motorcycle accidents reported in Connecticut with a large percentage of these crashes resulting in injuries, which were sometimes fatal.
 What’s more, those who are involved in a motorcycle crash are at an increased risk of suffering injuries when compared to people riding in a car.
-With few protections such as seatbelts and airbags, these injuries can be severe.
+With few protections such as seat belts and airbags, these injuries can be severe.

 At The Upton Law Firm, LLC, we have represented numerous motorcyclists who have been injured in crashes in Hartford and surrounding areas, and we have seen how devastating these accidents can be.
 If you have been hit by a car while riding a motorcycle, please do not hesitate to contact our Connecticut motorcycle accident attorneys today to schedule a free consultation and learn how to recover compensation for your losses.

 Like the majority of motor vehicle accident types, motorcycle accidents are nearly always preventable and occur due to the negligence, error, carelessness, or recklessness of one of the parties involved in the crash.
 While it is true that motorcyclists themselves can sometimes be to blame, engaging in risky behaviors such as intoxicated operation, lane splitting, or speeding, a significant number of motorcycle crashes are caused by the drivers of passenger cars.
 Behaviors that can lead to motorcycle accidents include:

 - Aggressive driving;